Monday, May 25, 2026

 Part 3 - Install, STIG, and verify STIG'd Red Hat Enterprise Linux (RHEL) 9.x Server

-Part 3 of a 3 part series.
-In this part we will take a look at the individual findings from the DISA STIG based OpenSCAP Evaluation Report we generated in the previous article, and see what needs to be done to correct these rule violations.
+In this part we will take a look at the individual findings from the DISA STIG based OpenSCAP Evaluation Report we generated in the previous article, and see what needs

 To streamline the iterative process of fixing and re-scanning the system to verify our corrections we will temporarily enable a web server on the RHEL 9.x server we are working on.
 Follow the commands below in bold.